danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 ssh-keygen
 ```

 Finally, start the phablet-shell.
-We can then install the click package from the command line:
+Then, we can install the click package from the command line and enjoy
+the usual terminal line wrapping experience:

 ```bash
 phablet-shell